zenyara/kickstream/KICKGUIDE.md

 ## Resources - Helpful tools for streaming on Kick.com:
 * [LiveBot](https://www.livebot.app/) -  is the ultimate chatbot for streamers, with powerful features like chat moderation, viewer interaction, giveaway management, poll creation, etc.
+* [NotiBot](https://notibot.app/) - alerts your personal Discord server when you "Go Live" on Kick.com.
 * More to come..

 ## Kick Chat Commands: